About

 In Greek mythology, the Muses are a sisterhood of goddesses or spirits, their number set at nine by Classical times, who embody the arts and inspire the creation process with their graces through remembered and improvised song and stage, writing, traditional music and dance. (source Wikipedia).

 I believe that everyone has a Muse within and that entrepreneurs tend to be more aware (or shall I say less afraid) of their Muse.
+I certainly scare myself on many occasions!
 I define an entrepreneur as anyone who aims to create something that did not exist before and nurtures it to a level where people are positively affected.
-Entrepreneurs come in all shapes and forms from female to male, young to old, parents to business people, artists to teachers, employers to employees, etc. There are so many factors that affect whether a person is perceived as successful or not, but the mere act of trying to make a difference is, to me, a big part of being an entrepreneur.
+Entrepreneurs come in all shapes and forms from female to male, young to old, parents to teachers, artists to scientists, singers to songwriters, employers to employees, etc. There are so many factors that affect whether a person is perceived as successful or not, but the mere act of trying to make a difference is, to me, a big part of being an entrepreneur.

 Our society often dismisses the entrepreneurial nature of being a parent.
 I believe the most valuable thing we can contribute to our society are children who are able to positively contribute to the world.
-When I talk to people about my entrepreneurial career, I say I’m on my 4th venture with two being each of my kids.
+When I talk to people about my entrepreneurial career, I say I’m on my umpteenth venture with the two most important being each of my kids.

 So, here on this blog I want to start the process of shifting the stereotypical image (i.e., man of means, working 80+ hours a week, not spending time with family/friends, etc.) of a financially “successful” entrepreneur to: